5jt/dyalog-cookbook/manuscript/11-Providing-help.md

 This function requires the Help system to be available in the workspace.

-Strictly speaking only the `source` parameter needs to be specified to get it to work, but best to specify the other parameters too, before a client sets eyes on your Help system.
+Strictly speaking, only the `source` parameter needs to be specified to get it to work, but best to specify the other parameters too before a client sets eyes on your Help system.

 Most of the parameters should explain themselves, but if in doubt you can always start `Markdown2Help`’s own Help system with `#.Markdown2Help.Selfie ⍬` and read the pages under the `Parameters` node.
 Here’s what you should see: